GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 14. Watts > Wall Street

-RoboTorq is not an abstraction — it’s a measurable bridge between *information*, *energy*, and *value*.

 Torq Theory formalizes the economic cost of compute and robotic labor into a **physically anchored monetary unit**, where each minted token is tied to real productive work.
 But this happens without the currency shortages associated with old hard currencies or the inherent inflationary tendencies of fiat currency.

 Rooted in physics, expanded by AI, governed by sharp equations — **Torq Theory** turns Robonomics into an exact science of energy-value exchange.

 Robonomics is not just a fanciful idea — it could be our practical fiat escape hatch, serving as a reserve of excess paper currency as RoboTorq seeds are exchanged to purchase robotic labor, propping up the value of the dollar as the currency switch is made.
 Pilot studies can be used to discover the initial dollar-to-RoboTorq exchange rate.
 One goal of the Project Asimov simulator is to estimate the current hypothetical exchange rate using Torq Theory mathematics.

+The Bond Network operates as a decentralized, algorithmically balanced reserve system — neither state-controlled nor privately owned, but collectively managed by all participants through open, auditable smart contracts.
+Governments can borrow from the seed reserve when needed.

-Project Asimov will evolve into the actual AI Bond Network's actual logic over time.
+Project Asimov will evolve into the actual AI Bond Network's logic over time.

 [Project Asimov is on Github](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md).
-It is open source, and contributors are not only welcome but also direly needed.
+It is open source, and contributors are not only welcome but also desperately needed.

 ## 15 Extending the RoboTorq to General AI-Value

+The more I tried to invent Robonomics, the more it revealed itself.
+RoboTorq is not an abstraction — it’s a measurable bridge between *information*, *energy*, and *value*.
+TokenTorqs and RoboTorqs have been flying around unchecked for years whenever an industrial robot welds a car frame together.
+We simply didn't know what to look for.

-What if I, Jonathan Clark, the author of this paper, weren't truly the inventor or author of Robonomics, but the discoverer?
+More clearly put: I, Jonathan Clark, the author of this paper, am not the inventor or author of Robonomics, but the discoverer.

 The first time I recall asking Grok about turning robotic labor into currency, giving the new issuance to everyone, and letting companies compete for the dough, its system crashed.